Nexmo/nexmo-developer/_tutorials/local-numbers.md

 end
 ```

 This code answers the call, checks the incoming phone number, and fetches the status that relates to that geographical number.
-Then it makes a call to `respond_with()` function that takes care of building the [Nexmo Call Control Object (NCCO)](/voice/guides/ncco).
+Then it makes a call to the `respond_with()` function that takes care of building the [Nexmo Call Control Object (NCCO)](/voice/guides/ncco).
 These objects tell Nexmo what text-to-speech messages should be played to the caller and which other actions, such as accepting number input, should be performed.

 ```ruby
 # This method is shared between both endpoints to play